-Replacing boat carpet with vinyl is also an excellent choice.
+Replacing the boat carpet with vinyl is also an excellent choice.
 The material is UV stabilized (it can absorb UV with little to no degradation).
 Unlike fabric, vinyl repels liquids; thus is easier to clean and maintain.
-If you wish to replace boat carpet with non-skid surfaces, opt for SeaDek EVA foam.
+If you wish to replace boat carpets with non-skid surfaces, opt for SeaDek EVA foam.

 When you have all the materials, grab a few pieces of cloth to assist in cleaning, and you’re ready to re-carpet your boat.

 Step 1.
 Prime the surface